BeautifulTrouble/beautifulrising/call-for-submissions.md

 We are seeking pitches for short, focused entries (ranging from 200 to 1,000 words) on the following:

-* **stories** of change and resistance — both successes and failures that illustrate the tools, tactics and principles of effective, creative activism (for example, [smuggling pigs into Parliament](http://www.aljazeera.com/news/africa/2014/06/uganda-students-smuggle-pigs-into-parliament-2014619135814262144.html);
+* **stories** of change and resistance — both successes and failures that illustrate the tools, tactics and principles of effective, creative activism (for example, [activists in Uganda smuggling pigs into Parliament](http://www.aljazeera.com/news/africa/2014/06/uganda-students-smuggle-pigs-into-parliament-2014619135814262144.html);

 * effective **tactics** of creative activism (flash mobs, divestment, creative distruption, pots-and-pans protests, etc.);

 * insightful **principles** of creative activism (design guidelines of movement building and action planning);

+* useful **tools** for strategic campaigning and action planning (e.g. pillars of power, points of intervention, etc.);

 * **big ideas** about how the world works and how we change it (direct action, neoliberalism, hegemony, etc.).